ceford/cefjdemos-data-jdm-help/articles/en/languages/languages-overrides.md

     and descending order.
 - **Number to Display**.
 Shows the number of items in a list.
-Select from the dropdown list to change the number displayed.The default for a site is '20' but this may be changed in the [Global Configuration](https://docs.joomla.org/Help4.x:Site_Global_Configuration/en#defaultlistlimit "Special:MyLanguage/Help4.x:Site Global Configuration/en").
+Select from the dropdown list to change the number displayed.The default for a site is '20' but this may be changed in the Global Configuration.

-**Filter Options**
+### Filter Options

-- This list has no filter options
+- This list has no filter options, indicated by the Options button being inactive.

 ## Toolbar

-At the top of the page you will see the toolbar shown in the [Screenshot](#Screenshot) above.
+At the top of the page you will see the toolbar shown in the Screenshot above.
 The functions are:

 - **New**.
 Opens the editing screen to create a new item.
 - **Delete:** Deletes the selected items.
 Works with one or multiple